Deadlyforce16/animal-encyclopedia/README.md

 - Comment system for sharing knowledge,experiences and thoughts
 - Search and sort functionality
 - Responsive design
-- Add, Edit or Delete animals, users and comments
+- Add, edit or delete animals, users and comments

 ## Setup Instructions(I used the Git Bash terminal for this project)